 Blood Donation in Sweden

+Three per cent of the adult population in Sweden donate blood every year.
 There are more than 90 Blood Centres, most of them found at hospitals and run by the County Councils.
-A few of the Blood Centres have moved out from the hospitals to make it easier to donate blood (e.g. at shopping centres).
+Some Blood Centres have moved out of the hospitals, to city centres etc, in order to make donating blood more convenient.
 There are also blood buses, which operate in cities, country villages and also visit larger companies.